Originally written in https://meltwater.org/blog/ By Stella Ngugi, on Monday October 31st, 2016. Rewritten today for International Women’s Day.

 What it takes to get to the top!

 Tonight I write with a different conviction in my heart.
 A conviction about the journey to success.
 Many have written about this.
 Millions of books have been sold worldwide that talk of the ten, five, twenty steps to success.
 Here’s my take on it.
 Inspired by a group of amazing women who came to share some insights with us this week at MEST Africa.

 I’ll compare this first stage with baking a cake.
 Just like with baking, we have an end goal — a beautiful vanilla birthday cake, or whatever it may be.
 So we have a starting point.
 But we just don’t wish for things and poof a cake appears!
 We have to work and bake.
-We find out what’s needed to make this cake, how long will it take, who can help, whether we have all the information needed with regards to the recipe or ingredients etc.
+We find out what’s needed to make this cake, how long will it take, who can help, whether we have all the information needed concerning the recipe or ingredients, etc.

-As the sister to sister group mentioned, “The obstacle is the way!
-Its not blocking the way.
+As the sister-to-sister group mentioned, “The obstacle is the way!
+It's not blocking the way.
 It’s not happening to you.
-Its happening for you!”
+It's happening for you!”
 You are being prepared for what’s behind the curtain.
 The next battle is going to be bigger than the one you just won.
 Every level has a new devil.
 It gets harder before it gets easier.
 You will need to have daily rituals to ground yourself.
-And you got to remember the bravest person is the one who asks for help.
+And you have to remember the bravest person is the one who asks for help.
 The greatest skills you will develop here — grace & discipline.